Smoking, Drinking and Drug Use among Young People, 2016

 Funding Reference NHS Digital

-Rights <a href="https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/" target="_blank">© Crown copyright</a>; <p>The Data Collection is available to UK Data Service registered users subject to the <a href="https://ukdataservice.ac.uk/app/uploads/cd137-enduserlicence.pdf" target="_blank">End User Licence Agreement</a>.</p><p>Access is limited to applicants based in the UK, in the European Economic Area and in the following countries deemed by the European Commission to have an adequate level of data protection: Andorra, Argentina, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland and Uruguay.</p><p>Access is limited to applicants based in Higher Education/Further Education institutions, central and local government, NHS, research companies and charities for not-for-profit education and research purposes only.</p><p>Access requests from users not in the above categories&nbsp;will be subject to approval by the depositor.</p>
+Rights <a href="https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/" target="_blank">© Crown copyright</a>; <p>The Data Collection is available to UK Data Service registered users subject to the <a href="https://ukdataservice.ac.uk/app/uploads/cd137-enduserlicence.pdf" target="_blank">End User Licence Agreement</a>.</p><p>Access is limited to users based in the UK or in countries deemed by the UK to have an adequate level of data protection as follows: European Economic Area (EEA) countries or Andorra, Argentina, Faroe Islands, Gibraltar, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Republic of Korea, Switzerland and Uruguay</p><p>Access is limited to applicants based in Higher Education/Further Education institutions, central and local government, NHS, research companies and charities for not-for-profit education and research purposes only.</p><p>Access requests from users not in the above categories&nbsp;will be subject to approval by the depositor.</p>

 OpenAccess true